 - Now we yearn for each of you to show the same diligent zeal toward the full assurance of the hope until the end,

-- so you might not become dull, but might become imitators of the men who through faith and patience are inheriting the promises.
+- so you might not become dull, but imitators of the men inheriting the promises through faith and patience.

 God promises are sure